 But now it’s gone insane.
 At our house we have Netflix, Disney+, NowTV, Amazon Video and BBC iPlayer, all of which have thousands of programs we can watch whenever we like.
 So we now just browse for a TV series and watch it from start to finish whenever we find time to sit in front of the TV (which isn’t as often as it was).
 If we want the news or weather, I just pull it up on my iPhone.
 If I want to watch Gardeners world I just pull it up on iPlayer.

 I wonder what it’s like in other countries.
-TV viewing habits have definitely changed a lot.
+TV viewing habits have definitely changed a lot in the UK.

 |English Learning Language||2|

 Hi there and welcome to this latest podcast from Adept English.
 We are here, helping you improve your English.
 Learning language, learning English with Adept English podcasts – we aim to make it pleasurable, easy and interesting to listen to!

 So today a podcast which is mainly for interest – one of those topics with surprising statistics.
 And it will help you practice your numbers and perhaps expand your vocabulary with words we use about television programmes.
 Adept English – learning language through listening and the place to come to learn English online.

 I had a chance conversation the other day with my son after school as we had our afternoon ‘tea break’ around 3.30pm.
 He was talking about a Japanese anime series that he’s watching – a long series – and he’d looked up how many episodes it had.
 A ‘series’, SERIES is the word for a TV drama – the kind of thing you might watch on Netflix or Amazon Prime – where it’s made up of lots of episodes, that’s EPISODE.
 So typically an episode of a series will be 45 minutes to an hour long.
 And when a group of episodes are released at the same time, typically that’s called ‘a season’, SEASON, just like a ‘season of the year’.